Alberto Costa (British politician): Parliamentary career

-In 2019, Costa sent a survey to 11,000 residents in villages close to the site of the proposed Hinckley National Rail Freight Interchange.
-In February 2020, he held a Westminster Hall debate in Parliament to discuss the plans and local concerns in more detail, in June 2022 he held a further debate in Parliament on the proposals.
+In 2019, Costa sent a survey to 11,000 residents in villages close to the site of the proposed Hinckley National Rail Freight Interchange, fewer than 1 in 5 of which were completed and returned.
+In February 2020, he held a Westminster Hall debate in Parliament to discuss the plans and local concerns in more detail, in which three MPs including Costa participated.
+In June 2022 he held a further debate in Parliament on the proposals.

+At the 2019 general election, Costa was again re-elected with an increased vote share of 64% and an increased majority of 24,004.

-He has also been campaigned for safety improvements to be made to the A5 road in South Leicestershire, specifically the High Cross and Smockington Hollow junctions which are known locally as accident blackspots, in January 2020 he welcomed £3 million improvements put forward by National Highways to improve safety.
+Costa campaigned for safety improvements to be made to the A5 road in South Leicestershire, specifically the High Cross and Smockington Hollow junctions, which are known locally as accident blackspots.
+In January 2020 he welcomed £3 million improvements put forward by National Highways to improve safety.

 In January 2021, he asked the then Vaccination Minister Nadhim Zahawi to reopen the Feilding Palmer Hospital in Lutterworth as a vaccination hub during the COVID-19 pandemic, the hospital was then reopened as a vaccination hub in February 2021.
-In June 2021, Costa asked the then Health Secretary Sajid Javid for his help in keeping the Feilding Palmer Hospital in Lutterworth open.
+In June 2021, Costa asked the then Health Secretary Sajid Javid for his help in keeping the Feilding Palmer Hospital in Lutterworth open, but failed as the hospital was shut.

 In November 2021, he called on the government to allow more prescriptions of medical cannabis to children with rare forms of epilepsy, citing the case of two of his young constituents.

-Linked to his work as Chairman of the All Party Parliamentary Group for Microplastics, Costa introduced a Ten Minute Rule Bill in Parliament on 30 November 2021, the 'Microplastic Filters (Washing Machine) Bill' required washing machine manufacturers to fit microplastic catching filters in new washing machines to help stop microplastic pollution.
+Linked to his work as Chairman of the All-Party Parliamentary Group for Microplastics, Costa touted a Ten Minute Rule Bill in Parliament on 30 November 2021 (the 'Microplastic Filters (Washing Machine) Bill') – the Bill failed to progress beyond its first reading.

+At the 2024 general election, Costa was again re-elected, with a decreased vote share of 35.6% and a decreased majority of 5,506.

+On 11 September 2024, Costa was elected Chair of the Standards Committee.